glacials/twos.dev/src/cold/apple.md

 Ecosystem effects of Apple Maps include rich links in iMessage and Calendar, Siri suggestions for destinations based on those and other sources, and Apple Watch vibration patterns to indicate upcoming turns.

+#### Departure {#byemaps}

+I’d like to continue to give Apple Maps chances because I know more data helps, but for tight schedules I wouldn't chance it.
+Incidentally, we purchased a Polestar which has Google Maps built right into it, so I've begun to softly switch back to that even on my other devices simply for the cross-integration.

 #### Location Sharing → Find My {#findmy}